Key takeaways

 4. Modernizing recruitment strategies

-Most hiring in the construction industry occurs through word-of-mouth.
-By posting in online job forums and on social media, recruits — including many younger workers — are found more efficiently.
+Most hiring in the construction industry occurs through word of mouth.
+By posting on online job forums and social media, recruiters — including many younger workers — can find recruits more efficiently.

 Construction companies can also offer internship and mentorship programs to younger workers, thus generating interest and opportunities within the industry.
 Furthermore, this doesn’t have to cost companies anything!
 If programs treat participants fairly in terms of education and labor, internships will pay for themselves.